claudioametrano/UnFATE/README.md

 9. Ranwez, V., Douzery, E. J., Cambon, C., Chantret, N., & Delsuc, F. (2018).
 MACSE v2: toolkit for the alignment of coding sequences accounting for frameshifts and stop codons.
 Molecular biology and evolution, 35(10), 2582-2584.
 10. Slater, G. S. C., & Birney, E. (2005).
 Automated generation of heuristics for biological sequence comparison.
 BMC bioinformatics, 6(1), 1-11.
 11. Zhang, Chao, Maryam Rabiee, Erfan Sayyari, and Siavash Mirarab.
 2018.
 “ASTRAL-III: Polynomial Time Species Tree Reconstruction from Partially Resolved Gene Trees.”
 BMC Bioinformatics 19 (S6): 153.

+### You might need to cite:

+12. Nurk, S., Meleshko, D., Korobeynikov, A., & Pevzner, P. A. (2017). metaSPAdes: a new versatile metagenomic assembler.
+Genome research 27(5), 824-834.
+13. Smith, S. A., Moore, M. J., Brown, J. W., Yang, Y. (2015).
+Analysis of phylogenomic datasets reveals conflict, concordance, and gene duplications with examples from animals and plants.
+BMC evolutionary biology 15(1), 1-15

 ## Workflow
 The wrapper is designed to be easy to use and to provide a fast way from target enrichment data (assemblies and whole genome sequence) to phylogenetic tree.